Skip to content

 Analyze the newest Facebook and LinkedIn Ads results against the entire performance of ads to compare focusing on Cost per click and Cost per conversion.

 Next, let's connect your agent to the table we created earlier so your agent can pull insights from the data.
-In the Instructions field beneath your text, click the Insert data tab at the top of the Instructions panel.
+In the Instructions field beneath your text, click the Insert tools tab at the top of the Instructions panel.

 Next up, tell your agent what you want it to do next.
 In the Instructions field, add additional guidelines, like: